cnordenlow/text-mining-fomc/README.md

 For this project, both Python and R are used.
 Please see a short description for each script.

 * **getFedFundsRate.py** are parsing all chosen statements to get the Fed Funds rate for each meeting.
 It´s saved as an csv named fedFundsRate in subfolder Data.
-* **iterateMinutes.py** is the main loop for partsin and text mining all chosen Minutes.
+* **iterateMinutes.py** is the main loop for parsing and text mining all chosen Minutes.
 Each minutes are iterated in a for loop that extract word data.
 Everything is then joined in a table that is saved as a .csv saved in subfolder Data.
 The purpose of saving these files are to be able to put down more time on the plotting between meetings without needing to parse all Minutes each time.

 * **r_plots.r** is a script with a couple of plots that are reused multiple times in the Markdown report.
 * **index.rmd** is doing some additional data wrangling and are sen producing the report.
 Gglots are used.